jamiejamiebobamie/BigMood_Final/README.md

 `cd BigMood_Final`

-Be sure you have Node Package Manager installed on you computer and run `npm install`[^1]
+Be sure you have Node Package Manager installed on you computer and run `npm install`
-[^1]: Note: it is important to have Express.js and MongoDB installed on your computer, as well as Mongoose
+Note: it is important to have Express.js and MongoDB installed on your computer, as well as Mongoose

 Insure Nodemon is installed on your computer and run `nodemon app.js`

-Navigate to [LocalHost](http://localhost:9000/)[^2] in your browser window to see your changes locally once you save them.
+Navigate to [LocalHost](http://localhost:9000/) in your browser window to see your changes locally once you save them.

-[^2]: Our app listens on Port 9000, so be sure you are navigating to http://localhost:9000/ .
+Note: Our app listens on Port 9000, so be sure you are navigating to http://localhost:9000/ .

 # We hope you enjoy using Big Mood!